 Pasta - Pasta is a staple food of traditional Italian cuisine, with the first reference dating to 1154 in Sicily.
 It is also commonly used to refer to the variety of pasta dishes.

 - Le Virtu - 1927 E. Passyunk Ave.
 Philadelphia, PA 19148

 - Osteria - 640 N. Broad St. Philadelphia, PA 19130

 Make sure you’re eating the pasta which has been freshly made on the premises and explores all the shapes and sizes of pasta as well as the traditional sauces – you’ll discover the many forms the humble pasta can take and the individual flavored sauces depending on what part of Italy you’re in.

-Gelato - Gelato is the Italian word for "ice cream", derived from the Latin word gel?tus.
-In English this word commonly refers to varieties of ice cream made in a traditional Italian style.
+Gelato - Gelato is the Italian word for "ice cream," derived from the Latin word.
+In English, this word commonly refers to varieties of ice cream made in a traditional Italian style.

 Enjoy your gelato in a waffle cone or a tub.
 The gelato is delicious because of the high-quality ingredients used, and no calorie counting is taken into consideration when the gelato is created!